Jump to section:

 - Promissory notes and other instruments for the payment of money

-Agreement to receive payment from a sponsor, individual, corporation, or other entity, and to pay a sub-agreement to another entity are routed to Sponsored Projects & Contracting Services (SPCS) and the Contract & Research Support Program (CRSP).
+Agreement to receive payment from a sponsor, individual, corporation, or other entity, and to pay a sub-agreement to another entity are routed to Sponsored Projects & Contracting Services (SPCS).

 - Research agreements